I-Beam Shape Choices: I, S, W, M or H?

 For A Gantry Crane

 For a gantry crane, the standard I-beam shape has the nice benefit of extra strength for the flanges.
-At the intersection of the vertical and horizontal, the thick area along with the radius helps distribute stress from flange loading — like from a crane trolley, for instance.
-It’s the taper along with the radius that distributes the load nicely to the rest of the beam.
+At the intersection of the vertical and horizontal, the thick area along with the radius helps distribute stress from flange loading – like from a crane trolley, for instance.
+It is the taper along with the radius that distributes the load nicely to the rest of the beam.
 One big advantage of the standard I-Beam shape.

 Alternatively, if we choose an H shape of about the same size for a crane, there is additional stress.
 Since the transition from web to flange is more abrupt, the load capacity is a little less.
 (It does not mean the beam is not strong — there are many factors in that comparison.)